 Criteria for Access to Personal Use Records without Consent

 - If Personal Use Records need to be viewed, then the Administrative Head of Unit and the Office of the University Counsel will only authorize access to electronic accounts/records if the University is legally required to do so, or if securing consent would compromise:

 - the health or safety of an individual or a group of people,

 - the availability or accuracy of the information; or

 - an investigation or a proceeding related to a breach of law or policy or the employment of the User.

 Procedure for Access

-- To access accounts and records, the Request to Access Electronic Accounts and Records form must be completed and submitted to the administrator who controls access to the account.
+- To access accounts and records, the Request to Access Electronic Accounts of Other Users form must be completed and submitted to the administrator who controls access to the account.
 If the User’s consent is not obtained, the Administrative Head of Unit and the Office of the University Counsel must be requested to sign the access form to authorize access.
 The administrator will grant access to the account/records only for the period of time specified in the access form.

 Related Documents and Resources